Retirement Planning·9 minutes read·

 Why Most Retirement Calculators Are Lying to You (And What ExitAge Does Instead)

-This article explains exactly what most retirement calculators get wrong, why it matters, and how ExitAge is built differently to give you a retirement plan you can actually trust.
+You've probably tried a free retirement calculator at some point and got back a number that felt either reassuring or alarming — but not quite real.
+This article explains exactly what those calculators get wrong, why it matters, and how ExitAge is built differently to give you a retirement plan you can actually trust.

 The Problem with Free Retirement Calculators